alexiavp/PracPOO/README.md

 5. visitor: implemented visitor design pattern in the previous composite
 6. observer: implemented observer and dynamic proxy design pattern
 7. Test: two clases for UnitTest and examples to prove how all the features implemented work

+Some examples of files to help test the methods